NAME

 regex

-to the list of regular expressions
+to the list of regular expressions used

-is a perl-like regular expression in
+is a Perl-like regular expression in the form

 Escaping of the delimiter character in pattern